 There are different ways to clean a circuit board and this depends on the severity of the condition.

 Ensure the canister is upright and not turned upside down as it could have a negative effect on your component.
-Also, spraying the computer for too long can freeze the components of your computer.
+Also, spraying the computer for a long time can freeze the components of your computer.

 Spot cleaning helps to remove grime that would have lodged in the circuit.
 Grime can build up near circuit generators and at the top of the pathway of the circuit.

-Ensure the canister is upright with the nozzle not to close to the circuit board and remember to spray in short bursts to avoid freezing the computer components.
+Do not use force when using a cotton swab.
+Make sure the canister is upright with the nozzle not to close to the circuit board.
+Remember to spray in short bursts to avoid freezing the computer components.

-For a circuit with significant corrosion, if you are not able to remove the grime using spot cleaning, the eraser of a pencil can be used.
+You can also use the eraser of a pencil to remove significant corrosion.
 The pencil eraser is used to lightly rub off the corrosion.

-This is a good stopgap measure especially if you want to avoid using baking soda because if not used properly, can damage the circuit board.
+This is a good stopgap measure especially if you want to avoid using baking soda.
+Because if baking soda is not used properly, it can damage the circuit board.

-The pencil eraser is especially important for cleaning circuit boards with copper components.
+The pencil eraser is good for cleaning circuit boards with copper components.

-Corrosion is usually caused by a spoilt battery which leaks acid near the circuit board.
+Corrosion is usually caused by a spoilt battery that leaks acid near the circuit board.
 So, ensure you remove the bad battery and replace it.